Devsh-Graphics-Programming/Compiler-Explorer-Docker/README.md

 > [!IMPORTANT]
 > You should use produced image as base to provide your own compilers (installation binaries) & configuration files for CE to use them.
 By default we run it without any compilers.

+### Production example

+We use this image as base for Nabla Shader Compiler we host on https://godbolt.devsh.eu, it gets created by building [CMake](<https://github.com/Devsh-Graphics-Programming/Nabla/blob/master/tools/nsc/CMakeLists.txt>) target which is part of Nabla build system, for more details checkout its [readme](https://github.com/Devsh-Graphics-Programming/Nabla/tree/master/tools/nsc/docker)